+Eastern Arizona College offers various types of academic and donated scholarships.
+The application for these scholarships opens October 1 each academic year.
 New and returning full-time students may submit one (1) scholarship application per academic year.

-These types of scholarships are primarily awarded based on criteria such as:
+Academic and donated scholarships are primarily awarded based on criteria such as:

 There are two (2) priority deadlines for submission of applications:

-2023 Music Scholarship Audition Registration Form
+Music Scholarship Audition Page

-Arizona Board of Regents’ Law Enforcement Spouses and Dependents Scholarship
+Arizona Board of Regents Scholarship

 The ACF administers hundreds of scholarships including some intended specifically for Eastern Arizona College students.
 Students may apply for all ACF scholarships with one online application.